vivekbahl2021/github-actions-workshop/README.md

+# Introduction
-# Welcome to the GitHub Actions Workshop

-This hands-on workshop is designed to help you master GitHub Actions by teaching you how to automate workflows, run tests, deploy applications, and more.
-It includes all the necessary labs, exercises, and example workflows to get you started with continuous integration and continuous deployment, using GitHub's powerful automation platform.
+Welcome to the **GitHub Actions Workshop**!
+This hands-on workshop is designed to help you learn and master GitHub Actions.
+Throughout the course, you'll get hands-on experience automating workflows, running tests, deploying applications, and more.

+The workshop includes a series of labs, exercises, and example workflows to guide you in setting up continuous integration and continuous deployment with GitHub Actions.
+Whether you're new to automation or want to level up your skills, this workshop provides the tools and knowledge you need to take full advantage of GitHub Actions.

 ## Prerequisites